ajs-xmr/monerokon-vitepress/policies/sponsorship_policy.md

 ## Sponsor Endorsement

-T.E.
-(MoneroKon organizing team) does not endorse, support, or condone the actions, beliefs, or affiliations of its sponsors.
-T.E. does not assume any liability for their actions, statements, or conduct.
+The MoneroKon organizing team does not endorse, support, or condone the actions, beliefs, or affiliations of its sponsors.
+The MoneroKon organizing team does not assume any liability for their actions, statements, or conduct.
 If you have any concerns about our sponsorship policies, please contact us at [sponsors@monerokon.org](mailto:sponsors@monerokon.org).